HEALTHCARE COST AND UTLIZATION PROJECT HCUP

 - ICD-9-CM diagnosis and procedure codes provide valuable insights into the reasons for hospitalization and what procedures patients receive, but these codes need to be carefully used and interpreted.
 ICD-9-CM codes change every October as new codes are introduced and some codes are retired.
 See the Conversion Table at http://www.cdc.gov/nchs/datawh/ftpserv/ftpicd9/ftpicd9.htm which shows ICD-9-CM code changes over time.
 It is critical to check all ICD-9-CM code used for analysis to ensure the codes are in effect during the time period studied.

-- Although the KID contains up to 15 diagnoses and 15 procedures, the number of diagnoses and procedures varies by State.
-Some States provide as many as 30 diagnoses and 21 procedures, while other States provide as few as 9 diagnoses and 6 procedures.
-Because very few cases have more than 15 diagnoses or procedures, the diagnosis and procedure vectors were truncated to save space in the KID data files.
-Two variables are provided which tell you exactly how many diagnoses and procedures were on the original records (NDX and NPR).
+- Although the KID contains up to 25 diagnoses (15 prior to the 2009 KID) and 15 procedures, the number of diagnoses and procedures varies by State.
+Some States provide as many as 31 diagnoses and procedures or more, while other States provide as few as 9 diagnoses and 6 procedures.
+Because very few cases have more than 25 diagnoses or 15 procedures, the diagnosis and procedure vectors were truncated to save space in the KID data files.
+Two data elements are provided which tell you exactly how many diagnoses and procedures were on the original records (NDX and NPR).
+See the notes on diagnoses (http://www.hcup-us.ahrq.gov/db/vars/dxn/nisnote.jsp) and procedures (http://www.hcup-us.ahrq.gov/db/vars/_prn/nisnote.jsp) on the HCUP-US website to view the number of diagnosis and procedure fields provided by each state.

 On the other hand, if the cases with and without missing values are assumed to be similar with respect to their outcomes, no adjustment may be necessary for estimates of means and rates.
 This is because the non-missing cases would be representative of the missing cases.
 However, some adjustment may still be necessary for the estimates of totals.
 Sums of data elements (such as aggregate charges) containing missing values would be incomplete because cases with missing values would be omitted from the calculations.